Grashjs/user-guide/workflows-management/preventive-maintenance-pm/managing-pm.md

 The last 3 fields help in different aspects of maintenance scheduling and should be accurately filled to ensure effective planning and resource management.

-For the __remaining fields \(Category, Location, Asset, Primary Worker, Team, Image, File and Task\) __to complete the work order setup, please refer to the " [3.2.2.3	Creating a Manual Work Order](#_Creating_a_Manual)" chapter which provides comprehensive instructions for each section.
+For the __remaining fields \(Category, Location, Asset, Primary Worker, Team, Image, File and Task\) __to complete the work order setup, please refer to the " [Creating a Manual Work Order](../../workflows-management/work-order/managing-manual-work-orders.md/#creating-a-manual-work-order)" chapter which provides comprehensive instructions for each section.

 __Illustration Examples:__